flashcordon/big-history/Exploration-spatiale.md

 - The United States Space Surveillance Network detects, tracks, catalogs and identifies artificial objects orbiting Earth, e.g. active/inactive satellites, spent rocket bodies, or fragmentation debris.
 The system is the responsibility of United States Space Command and operated by the United States Space Force.
 - Space Surveillance Network (SSN) of U.S. Army, Navy and Space Force operated, 30+ ground-based radars and optical telescopes worldwide, plus 6 satellites in orbit.
 - the catalog built using SSN data listed 50 000 objects including X satellites launched into orbit since 1957.
-- 10 centimeter diameter or "softball size" is the typical minimum size object that current sensors can track and 18 SPCS maintains in the catalog.

 ## le syndrome de Kessler